 - If the term contains two-three words, you may find characters between them which do not appear on the page but exist in the term title, or vice versa, such as exclamation marks, dashes, and slashes.
 If this is the case, the term will not be parsed unless the plugin is set to identify term variations.

 - Please check the page where the term should appear for JS errors (see this page for the details of how to do it in Chrome/Firefox).

 - In the plugin settings under the Tooltip tab, check that the option Terms case-sensitive is not checked.

-- Another rare issue is when the site theme does not use “the_content” filter to output the content of the posts and pages (a technical term from WordPress).
-The “the_content” filter means that your content comes from the main text area in the page / post and not from custom fields.
-The plugin cannot identify all custom fields that you may be using, and therefor would not be able to parse the words.
-In such cases the solution would be to adjust your theme to use content filters (another WP term which means that all content filters that are applied on the main text area should be applied also on custom fields).
+- Another rare issue is when the site theme does not use the “the_content” filter to output the content of the posts and pages (a technical term from WordPress).
+The “the_content” filter means that your content comes from the main text area in the page/post and not from custom fields.
+The plugin cannot identify all custom fields that you may be using, and therefore would not be able to parse the words.
+In such cases, the solution would be to adjust your theme to use content filters (another WP term which means that all content filters that are applied on the main text area should be applied also on custom fields).

 The following articles may help: